igordejanovic/parglare/docs/index.md

     This is something that often lacks in parsing libraries.
-More often than not you will want your parser to recover from an error, report it, and continue parsing. parglare has a built-in error recovery strategy which is currently a simplistic one -- it will skip current character and try to continue -- but gives you possibility to provide your own.
+More often than not you will want your parser to recover from an error, report it, and continue parsing. parglare has a built-in error recovery strategy which is currently a simplistic one -- it will skip current character until it is able to continue -- but gives you possibility to provide your own.
 You will write a strategy that will either skip input or introduce non-existing but expected tokens.

 * **Test coverage**

     Test coverage is high and I'll try to keep it that way.

+!!! tip

+    This documentation is versioned.
+In the upper left corner choose your version. `latest` is the version that follows `master` branch from the git repo.

 ## TODO/Planed